dsandstrom/atom-ekini-like-theme/README.md

 I created a [Sublime Text/TextMate theme](https://github.com/dsandstrom/EkiniScheme)
 and used `apm` to convert to an Atom theme.
 There is also a [vim conversion](http://www.vim.org/scripts/script.php?script_id=3159).
 The font is *Inconsolata*.

-### Todo
-It's a simple conversion, so I need to spend some time on it.